 - Would like to see a trial version rather than a demo

 Acunetix is worth a look for users who want an auditing tool that’s easy to navigate that can integrate with other tools.
-It starts at $4,495 (£3,466) for support for 1-5 websites.
+To discover the pricing of this tool, you need to get a quote.
 You can access a demo of Acunetix Online, which already has the OpenVAS system integrated.

 Kaseya VSA is an RMM software that can discover and manage endpoints.
 The tool automatically stores audit information from devices throughout your network.
 View discovered devices in a list format and view data including name, OS type, CPU, RAM, disk volumes, license, manufacturer, and more.
 A search bar helps you to navigate and find the performance data you need.